goruck/smart-zoneminder/README.md

 Subjectively, face detection with the models tested is fairly accurate and works well in most camera lighting conditions including when the camera's IR illuminators are active.
 My guess is that its over 90% accurate with the dlib models and an svm face classifier.
 I plan to modify the test script [view-mongo-images.py](./face-det-rec/view-mongo-images.py) to allow ground truth tagging of images to get a quantitative measure.

 I'm not satisfied with the current level of face recognition accuracy and improving it will be a focus of current work for the project.
-Face recognition on the Coral system using the supplied models is partially challenged, the accuracy of it is much less than with dlib which is far too slow to run on the Coral system.
+Face recognition on the Coral system using the "stock" models is particularly challenged, the accuracy of it is much less than with dlib which runs very slowly on the Coral system.
+To address some of these issues I have developed an alternative to the face recognizer, a CNN-based person classifier which is described above.
+This classifier can be run on either server hardware or the edge TPU.

 ## Make it easy and intuitive to access ZoneMinder information
 *Requirement: Use voice to interact with ZoneMinder, implemented by an Amazon Alexa Skill.*